 Equity markets were the first to suffer from the deteriorating conditions and the lack of visibility that have characterized March.
-Stock prices dropped sharply, reaching, what has so far has been a bottom, on the March 8th, when geopolitical and military tensions were at their highest.
+Stock prices dropped sharply, reaching -what so far has been- a bottom on March 8, when geopolitical and military tensions were at their highest.
 Since the start of the year, the EuroStoxx 50 has lost nearly 18% of its value and the S&P500 has lost another 12.5%.
-The only markets outperforming so far have been those like the United Kingdom and Brazil -as they are highly exposed to energy and basic resources sectors- and, hence, are up 2.3% and 13.4% year-to-date, respectively.
-Unsurprisingly, the energy sector is one of the best performers year-to-date with an increase of 30% of the MSCI World Energy - in dollars.
+The best performing markets have so far been the United Kingdom and Brazil, which are up 2.3% and 13.4% year-to-date, respectively, thanks to their high exposure to the energy and basic resources sectors, Unsurprisingly, the energy sector is one of the best performers year-to-date with an increase of 30% of the MSCI World Energy - in dollars.